-While the NYS Dept. of Agriculture and Markets (AGM) managed the eradication efforts in Ithaca and Broome County, PRISM funded the creation of outreach collateral including posters, wine tags, teaching tools, and more.
-Since this summer, we have distributed over 6,000 materials to more than 170 partners across the region.
-The Finger Lakes PRISM has brought SLF instruction to the classroom through our collaboration with Sam + Lin Designs with their SLF 'maker-kits', an experiential learning opportunity for K-6 students.
-OUTCOME: New invasions to the region are prevented to the greatest extent practicable. - WATERCRAFT STEWARD PROGRAM-27 stewards, 4 lead stewards, 2 regional and 1 biology coordinator - 41,194 watercraft inspected; 82,711 interactions with people - 21 launches covered on 14 waterbodies - NEW!
+- WATERCRAFT STEWARD PROGRAM-27 stewards, 4 lead stewards, 2 regional and 1 biology coordinator - 41,195 watercraft inspected; 82,706 interactions with people - 21 launches covered on 14 waterbodies - NEW!
 7,795 new boater engagements where boaters answered 'no' to previous steward contact - OUTREACH numbers were impressive!
-We reached 3,587 people across 96 different programs.
-This includes: 8 trainings (94ppl); 20 tabling events (1,778 ppl); 19 webinars (785 ppl); 4 inperson presentations (109 ppl); 7 workshops (120 ppl); 36 hands-on events (663 ppl); and 2 iMapInvasives trainings (38 ppl).
-2
+We reached 3,684 people across 190 different programs.
+This includes: 13 trainings (122ppl); 19 tabling events (1,769 ppl); 17 webinars (594 ppl); 3 inperson presentations (134 ppl); 3 workshops (37 ppl); 43 hands-on events (724 ppl); and 1 iMapInvasives trainings (22 ppl). - Strong social media presence with 1,067 Facebook followers, 448 followers on Twitter, and 462 followers on Instagram

 Goal 2.
-Early Detection/Rapid Response Implement early detection and rapid response measures to identify new IS to the area and respond to mitigate the effects.
+Early Detection/Rapid Response

+Implement early detection and rapid response measures to identify new IS to the area and respond to mitigate the effects.

 Early detection and rapid response (ED/RR) are critical to controlling the spread of IS and managing impacts.
 The Finger Lakes PRISM engages in multiple ED programs and seeks funding to complete additional ED work in the region.
 With 17 counties and 7.3M acres, it is impossible to detect IS across all landscapes.
 ED and RR are crucial to effective management.

-Map of point-intercept surveys in 2021 Macrophyte Surveys
+Map of point-intercept surveys in 2021

+Macrophyte Surveys

 To detect high-priority aquatic invasive species (AIS), point-intercept surveys target areas susceptible to AIS via recreational activities.
 In 2021, ten field staff surveyed areas around waterbody access points for AIS and the two most dominant AIS were Eurasian watermilfoil and starry stonewort (SSW).
 No new Hydrilla populations were detected.

 Hydro-acoustic, water chemistry, and macrophyte data were also collected across six waterbodies, in close proximity to a boat launch or marina.
 Data was collected at 18 locations on six waterbodies with macrophyte points taken along the hydro-acoustic transect for a total of 105 rake tosses.
 BioBaseprocessed data were analyzed to calculate environmental factors including substrate hardness and macrophyte biovolume across sample areas.

-Citizen Science Early Detector Programs Building on our pilot from 2020, the PRISM continued developing its trail survey, a program where volunteers survey trails to increase our detection networks for high priority IS.
-In 2021, 20 volunteers reported 903 observations (63 unique spp) in 13 counties across NY.
+Citizen Science Early Detector Programs

+Building on a pilot from 2020, the trail survey increased our detection networks for high priority IS.
+In 2021, 20 volunteers recorded 924 points (71 invasives) in 13 counties.